Access our First Foods® Database in the Solid Starts App.

 Every baby develops on their own timeline, and the suggestions on how to cut or prepare particular foods are generalizations for a broad audience.

-Offer long slices of cooked portobello caps for baby to munch and suck on.
-If they are too slippery, try rolling them in hemp seeds or breadcrumbs.
-You can also fold cooked and finely chopped portobello mushrooms into an omelet, then cut the omelet into strips for your baby to munch on.
+Offer long slices of cooked portobello cap for baby to munch on.
+If they are too slippery, try rolling them in hemp seeds or breadcrumbs to add grip.
+You can also mix cooked and finely chopped portobello mushrooms into finger foods like egg strips, patties, or large meatballs, or into scoopable foods like pasta or mashed potatoes.

-Offer cooked mushrooms (chopped or thinly sliced) on their own or folded into casseroles, eggs, grains, pastas, vegetables, or other dishes.
+Offer cooked portobellos (chopped or thinly sliced) on their own or folded into casseroles, eggs, grains, pastas, vegetables, or other dishes.
 At this age, you can also try serving thin slices of raw portobello.
-Explore using mushrooms as a substitute for meat in recipes, and if you’re feeling up for a project, use mushrooms to make your own umami-packed seasoning sauce that can be used a substitute for soy sauce.
-If you haven’t already, this is a great time to introduce a utensil, preloading as needed for your toddler to self-feed.
+Explore using mushrooms as a substitute for meat in recipes.
+If you haven't already, this is a great time to introduce a utensil, preloading as needed for your toddler to self-feed.

 Our Team